Customize your dollar spot program for your course

 Posterity XT applied at 1.5 fl. oz. will provide 14 days of control of both diseases and, in most situations, 21 days of control will be realized.

 Building a foundation program that includes a multi-site contact fungicide in each application is recommended for a solid disease program.
 Secure® Action™ fungicide provides a solution to resistance management, as it has no known resistance.
 Secure Action is a multi-site contact fungicide containing the active ingredient, fluazinam, which disrupts the production of energy at multiple metabolic sites within the fungal cell.
 Additionally, Secure Action contains the active ingredient acibenzolar-S-methyl (ASM), which boosts turf’s natural defenses against dollar spot and increases the dollar spot control interval for up to 21 days.

-Up to twelve applications of Secure Action may be used in rotation with Daconil Action to protect your course all season long with multi-site contact on both greens and fairways.
+Up to 12 applications of Secure Action may be used in rotation with Daconil® Action fungicide to protect your course all season long with multi-site contact on both greens and fairways.
 Secure Action should be applied at a rate of 0.5 fl. oz./1,000 sq. ft. (six acres per gallon) every 14-21 days.